 Experience needed for the Kilimanjaro charity climb

-It is not necessary to have any experience of high altitude to climb Kilimanjaro, and there is nowhere in the United Kingdom or Ireland to possibly train for it.
-The important factor will be to go slowly and allow your metabolism to adapt to the lower air pressure and the thinner air.
+It is not necessary to have any experience of high altitude to climb Mount Kilimanjaro, the important factor will be to go slowly and allow your metabolism to adapt to the lower air pressure and the thinner air.

 The staff will carry your main bag up to a maximum weight of 15 kgs plus all the tents, kitchen equipment, food, fuel, tables and chairs.
 They will cater for all the group needs, providing excellent meals and putting up the tents.
 The guides will also brief you daily on the climb.

 Castro is our Director of Adventure Alternative Tanzania.
 He organises all the staff, equipment, permits and hotel arrangements.
 You will have his telephone number, or the staff at the hotel desk can call him for you.
 He is organiser, translator, problem-solver, advisor and the main link between you and the UK office.
 He talks to the guides every day on the mountain and can make arrangements while you are up high.

 You also have continued support from the main office in Northern Ireland.
 For charity climbs, we offer additional training and support for groups, in the form of visits and powerpoints and advice on training for the trip.

 Here's a look at the basics you'll need to go on a Kilimanjaro chirity climb.
 For a detailed kit list, click here.